 The MDR family from Safran Data Systems continues to set the standard in flight test data recording for today and tomorrow.
 With its internal GPS, the MDR is able to act as either a Grand Master Clock, Master Clock, or Slave Device.

-The Full HD Flight Eye Camera FE 320 has been developed in close cooperation with major OEM aviation clients, for very low latency performance on Ethernet networks in extreme airborne requirements.
-It can be time synchronised by a PTP V2 Master Clock device.
+The Full HD Flight Eye Camera FE 320 has been developed in close cooperation with OEM aviation clients, for very low latency performance on Ethernet networks in extreme airborne requirements.
+Can be time synchronised by a PTP V2 Master Clock device.

 Disclaimer: The information in this guide is designed to help you understand our products.
 It is correct to the best of our knowledge and at the time of writing.
 However Photo-Sonics International Limited does not accept any liability for its use.
 Instead the latest documentation from the relevant authority should be consulted.